 Our First Machine

-The repeater was originally housed in the WHRM transmitter building.
+The repeater was originally housed in the WAOW transmitter building.
+It was moved into the WHRM transmitter building at a later date.
 The first duplexer was home brewed by Frank Jaeger WA9SQN.
 The control system was built by Dick Drew K9PJB.
 The antenna base was at a height of only 35 feet above ground with RG8AU for feedline.
 The machine was put on the air on a test basis January 20, 1973.
-It was the first repeater licensed in the in Wisconsin and only the second in the 9th call area (Wisconsin, Illinois, Indiana) as evidenced by its FCC assigned callsign, WR9AAB.
+It was the first repeater licensed in Wisconsin and only the second in the 9th call area (Wisconsin, Illinois, Indiana) as evidenced by its FCC assigned callsign, WR9AAB.

 Until UHF control circuitry could be built, operating times were limited to when there was an Amateur control operator on duty at WHRM.
 A new young state employee, Dean Andrewjeski WB9WEY (now K9PT), remembers upsetting the local hams when he turned off the repeater when it was disturbing him.
 FCC rules at that time also required a log to be kept by anyone using the repeater.